Svirel

-Svirel (свирель) is a Slavic wind instrument of the end-blown flute type used in Russia, Belarus, and Ukraine.
+Svirel (свирель) is a Slavic woodwind instrument of the end-blown flute type traditionally used in Russia, Belarus, and Ukraine.
 It is a parallel-bore flute.
-Six-hole versions are similar to the tin whistle; ten-holes are fully chromatic.
+The six-hole versions are similar to the tin whistle; the ten-hole versions are fully chromatic.

-Traditional Russian svirel has not yet been studied well enough.
-Specialists have long tried to relate the present day's pipe instruments to their Old Russian names.
-Most often the chroniclers used three names for this type of instrument: svirel, sopel (sopilka) and tsevnitsa.
-The Ukrainian term for the instrument is sopilka, the Belorussian dudka.
+The traditional Russian svirel has not been extensively studied.
+Specialists have long tried to relate the present day pipe instruments to their old Russian names.
+Most often, the chroniclers used three names for this type of instrument: svirel, sopel (sopilka) and tsevnitsa.
+The Ukrainian term for the instrument is sopilka and in Belarusian the term is dudka.

 Etymology

 The word svirel is older in origin than sopel, as it can be found in Proto-Slavic.
 This suggests that the word predates the division of the Slavonic languages into its Eastern, Western, and Southern divisions.
 However, it is unknown if svirel referred to a specific instrument or to wind instruments generally.
 In the Kievan Rus' any wind instrument player (with the exception of horn or trumpet players) were called svirets or sviryanin.